-2. STTR Restrictions on Level of Small Business Participation
+III.F.2.
+STTR Restrictions on Level of Small Business Participation

 To be awarded an STTR Phase I grant, at least 40% of the research or analytical effort must be performed by the applicant, and at least 30% of the effort must be performed by a single research institution.
-The small business research and development effort should not take place in the same laboratory as that of the research institution; the small business must have its own identified research facility as mentioned above.

-H. GENERAL REQUIREMENTS AND RESTRICTIONS ON THE PI
+III.G.
+GENERAL REQUIREMENTS AND RESTRICTIONS ON THE PI

 The Principal Investigator (PI) is the key individual designated by the applicant to direct the project.
 Only one PI is acceptable per project.
 Co-PIs are not allowed and should not be proposed.
 The PI must be identified by name at time of application, knowledgeable in all technical aspects of the application, and be capable of leading the research effort.
-The PI must be primarily employed by either the small business (SBIR or STTR) or Research Institution (STTR only) by the start date of the award.
+The PI must be primarily employed by either the small business (SBIR or STTR) or Research Institution (STTR only) by the start date of the project period.
 DOE's evaluation of the application is critically dependent on the qualifications of the PI.
 Any changes in the PI that are made after award selection are strongly discouraged and must be pre-approved by DOE.
 Requests for PI changes will be closely scrutinized and may cause delays in grant execution.